The 7 Common Marketing Mistakes B2B SaaS Founders Make – Must Avoid!

 - Lower conversion rates across marketing channels

-When you lead with features instead of benefits, you’re asking potential customers to figure out the value themselves.
+When you lead with features instead of benefits, you’re asking potential customers to figure out the value themselves — and that’s a conversion killer.

 - Create a feature-benefit mapping document